 A Sequim Sunrise Rotary Club Fundraiser for Sequim’s Homeless Youth

-The Joe Rantz Rotary Youth Fund was conceived in 2018 by the Sequim Sunrise Rotary club after the Boys in the Boat book was released.
+The Joe Rantz Rotary Youth Fund was conceived in 2018 by the Sequim Sunrise Rotary club after The Boys in the Boat book was released.
 Rantz is the central character in the book which chronicle his struggles through life in his early years in Sequim, culminating with his Olympic gold medal win at Berlin in 1936.
 Our club realized Sequim was not honoring Joe in his hometown, and wanted to do something in his name.
 It was then when the Sequim Sunrise Rotary Club began discussing Joe’s past, today’s homeless youth in Sequim, and the huge need to help them.
 The goal of the Joe Rantz Rotary Youth Fund is to create a home for Sequim’s homeless youth – the Joe Rantz Rotary Youth House.

 Audio Transcript